mlab-upenn/Go-Kart/docs/source/Build-the-Kart/Software/Compute.rst

 Github
 ==========

-Here you can find information about the pre-developed algorithms for the navigation of the Go-kart by the mlab at the University of Pennsylvania
+Here you can find information about the pre-developed algorithms for the navigation of the Go-kart by the mlab at the University of Pennsylvania:
+* `Link ROS2 Foxy setup <https://github.com/mlab-upenn/gokart-sensor/tree/ros2_foxy_purepursuit>`_
+* `Link ROS2 Foxy setup <https://github.com/mlab-upenn/gokart-sensor/tree/ros2_humble_purepursuit>`_